 Ever thought about teaching children who are deaf or hard of hearing (DHH)?
 Today, there is a very high demand in the U.S. for qualified listening and spoken language teachers of children who are DHH.
 John Tracy Center is a world-renowned early intervention center for young children who have hearing loss and is dedicated to helping them develop effective speech, language, and listening skills to thrive in the hearing world.

-JTC’s Graduate Program, is held in partnership with Mount Saint Mary’s University, Los Angeles.
-It reflects the parent-centered mission of JTC in providing teacher candidates with rigorous training to educate young children with hearing loss in collaboration with the children’s parents
+JTC’s Graduate Program is held in partnership with Mount Saint Mary’s University, Los Angeles.
+It reflects the parent-centered mission of JTC to provide teacher candidates with rigorous training to educate young children with hearing loss in collaboration with the children’s parents

 For the last 60 years since establishing our Graduate Program, 100% of graduates have been successful in gaining employment.
 Teachers of the deaf are in constant demand due to a national shortage.

-The rate of program completion is extremely high, with only one student not being able to successfully complete the program.
+The rate of program completion is extremely high, with only one percent of students not being able to successfully complete the program.
 The vast majority of candidates are able to complete the program within the one year.
 Therefore, the screening process for the program is rigorous to ensure that chosen candidates are able to successfully complete the program.